WHAT IS SUPPORT FOR CATHOLIC SCHOOLS?

 Support for Catholic Schools, Inc. (SCS) was created as a result of the 2014 Kansas law that established the Low Income Student Scholarship program.
 This law, as modified in 2015 and 2017, allows taxpayers to make a charitable contribution to an approved Scholarship Granting Organization (SGO).
 In turn, taxpayers will receive a 70% Kansas income tax credit that can be applied to their Kansas income tax liability.
 SCS is an approved SGO in the State of Kansas.

-SCS is a ministry of the Catholic Diocese of Wichita that provides financial scholarships to 35 grade schools and 3 high schools in the diocese.
+SCS is a ministry of the Catholic Diocese of Wichita that provides financial scholarships to grade schools and high schools in the Catholic Diocese of Wichita and Catholic Diocese of Dodge City.

 Annually, the SCS board distributes at least 90% of gifts received to Catholic schools in the diocese that have eligible students.
 The State of Kansas allows up to 10% of gifts to be used for the operational expenses of the SGO.
 Students must be eligible for the free lunch program under the Nation School Lunch Act and live in a specified public school attendance area as defined by the Kansas State Department of Education.